 - Common primary sites include GI (small and large intestines, stomach, pancreas, liver), lungs, ovaries, and thymus

-- The most common site of a neuroendocrine (carcinoid) tumor to metastasize to is the liver
+- The most common site for a neuroendocrine (carcinoid) tumor to metastasize to is the liver

 - Usually asymptomatic until liver metastasis; symptoms develop occasionally